captn3m0/codechef/_problems/hard/REACHRIG.md

 ### Input

-The first line contains the number of test cases (An integer <= 100).
+The first line contains the number of test cases (An integer &lt;= 100).

  Each test case comprises of multiple lines containing list of integers as described below.